supertestnet/tapleaf-circuits/README.md

 The anti-contradiction address allows Vicky to spend the inputs if she can reveal two valid preimages for a given gate.

-It contain 2 types of leaves:
+It contain two types of leaves:
 1. *Leaf Type 1:* This type of leaf contains an anti-contradiction script.
-It requires Vicky to reveal a valid preimage pair (preimage_0, preimage_1) for a gate in order to spend the inputs of the address.
+It requires Vicky to reveal a valid preimage pair `<preimage_0> <preimage_1>` for a wire in order to spend the inputs of the address.
+There will be one of these leafs for each wire in the circuit.
 2. *Leaf Type 2:* This leaf allows Paul to spend the inputs of the address after 10 blocks.

 Paul and Vicky should both generate this address independently, then compare the addresses to make sure they are the same.